Stability Analysis in N dimensional Gravitational collapse with equation of state: Introduction

 \section{Introduction}

 The arrival of Tolman's dust solutions \cite {Dtol} in 1934 to Einstein's field equations in spherically symmetric spacetime has led to investigation of nature of singularity in various models like dust, null dust, perfect fluid, quark matter etc. in later years.
 Considering Tolman solution, Oppenheimer and Snyder \cite {Irohs}, in 1939, have studied the collapse of spherically symmetric homogeneous dust cloud, which led to the general concept of trapped surfaces and the black hole (BH).
-In 1951, Vaidya identified the general metric appropriate to a spherically symmetric distribution of null dust \cite {Dvai} and considering linear mass function, Papapetrou and Kurada \cite {Dpaku} have shown that the central singularity will be a naked singularity and persistent, when the collapse is sufficiently slow.
-Hereafter, many numerical and theoretical studies were carried out in different models by various authors \cite {Idmels} presenting counter examples to Cosmic Censorship Cenjecture(CCC).
+In 1951, Vaidya identified the general metric appropriate to a spherically symmetric distribution of null dust \cite {Dvai} and considering linear mass function, Papapetrou \cite{Dpaku} and Kurada \cite{YK} have shown that the central singularity will be a naked singularity and persistent, when the collapse is sufficiently slow.
+Hereafter, many numerical and theoretical studies were carried out in different models by various authors \cite {Idmels}-\cite{OP} presenting counter examples to Cosmic Censorship Cenjecture (CCC).

-In a recent paper, R. Goswami and P. S. Joshi \cite {Drgpj-1} pointed out that the occurrence of naked singularity(NS) as end state of dust collapse beginning from smooth initial data with physically relevant restrictions, can be removed when one goes to higher dimensional space-time.
-This has restored CCC in dust collapse for sufficiently higher dimension of the space-time.
-Many other cases of the dust collapse have been studied by various authors \cite {Bgb}.
+In a recent paper, R. Goswami and P. S. Joshi \cite {Drgpj-1} pointed out that the occurrence of naked singularity (NS) as end state of dust collapse beginning from regular initial data with physically relevant assumptions, can be removed when one goes to higher dimensional space-time.
+This has restored CCC in dust collapse for higher dimensions of the space-time.
+Many other cases of the dust collapse have been studied by various authors \cite{Bgb}-\cite{PGS}.

-Lot of importance is being given to the physically relevant models such as Type I matter fields that include most of the known physical forms of matter like dust, perfect fluid, etc. The authors in \cite {Ajd} have discussed the role of initial data in spherically symmetric gravitational collapse for Type I matter fields.
+We consider Type I matter field since it includes most of the physically reasonable forms of matter field, like dust, perfect fluid, etc. The authors in \cite{Ajd}-\cite{PJ-02} have discussed the role of initial data in spherically symmetric gravitational collapse for Type I matter fields.

-Joshi and Goswami have studied the case of an isentropic perfect fluid with linear equation of state in four dimensional spacetime, wherein, they pointed out that the occurrence of NS/BH evolving from regular initial data depends on the choice of rest of the free functions available \cite{Arg2}, and also they have proved that in $N$ dimensional dust collapse, the occurrence of NS can be removed when one goes to higher dimensional space-time, thus restoring CCC \cite{rgpj-1}.
+Goswami and Joshi \cite{Arg2} have studied the case of an isentropic perfect fluid with linear equation of state in four dimensional spacetime, wherein, they pointed out that the occurrence of NS/BH evolving from regular initial data depends on the choice of rest of the free functions available.
+A. Mahajan et. al. have proved that in $N$ dimensional dust collapse with tangential pressure present, the occurrence of NS can be removed when one goes to higher dimensional spacetime, thus restoring CCC \cite{rgpj-1}.